-Money in your child's trust is not intended to be used to cover household expenses that are the legal responsibility of a child's parent(s) or guardian(s).
-Money deposited in your child's trust should only be used for extraordinary expenses that promote the health, education, or welfare of your child.
+Money in the child's trust is not intended to be used to cover household expenses that are the legal responsibility of a child's parent(s) or guardian(s).
+The Indian Gaming Regulatory Act, 1988, obligates any tribe that makes per capita payments to its minor members to take steps to protect and preserve those assets.
+This is an obligation dictated and governed by federal law.

+Money deposited in a beneficiary's trust account should only be used for extraordinary expenses that promote the health of your child, if necessary.
 Requests for early distribution of money in your child's trust are only available after you have exhausted all other resources.
 This includes any money available from insurance policies or the federal, state, or local government(s).
 Also, this includes the assistance programs offered by the Tribe.
 Before you request money from your child's trust, you must contact the applicable tribal department to seek other resources.

 These early distributions are approved when there is both (1) a need for the trust funds after other resources have been exhausted and (2) a qualified use of the trust funds.
-The qualified uses for Early Distributions are for three categories: Health, Education and Welfare.
+The qualified use for Early Distributions is for Health needs, only.
+Distributions from a minor child's account may only be processed for medical procedures that are required for the physical well-being of the child.
+The procedure(s) must be recommended by a board-certified physician/surgeon specifically qualified to make such recommendations.
+Cosmetic services are not covered under these criteria.

-Health Distributions (no dollar limit after health insurance, IHS, and any other state or tribal resource Department has been exhausted)
+Health Distributions (no dollar limit after health insurance, IHS, and after any other state or tribal resource Department has been exhausted-all supporting documentation to justify the request must be submitted with the application to be considered.)

-- + All routine treatment as well as emergency treatments
+- → All routine treatment as well as emergency treatments

-- + Braces, dental
+- → Braces/dental care

-- + Vision, glasses
+- → Vision, glasses

-- + Counseling, psychologist
+- → Counseling, psychologist

-- + NOT QUALIFIED USES: purely cosmetic procedures
+- → NOT QUALIFIED USES: purely cosmetic procedures